Alisha98A/Food-Quiz/README.md

 ### General reference
 - This project was inspired by my love of food and my desire to share this passion with others.
 I wholeheartedly thank the contributors and sources of inspiration who helped me bring this project to life.
+-  This project was influenced by Love Math, a code-along project from Code Institute.
+By trying to understand the underlying principles I have tried to adapt them to my own project.
+However, this might involve using similar container elements, semantic tags etc.
+- I relied very much upon Code Institute's learning material, together with MDN and W3Schools.
+- Code Institute Slack Community has been a big support for clarifications on things or helping me solve bugs.
 - Got help with README.md structure from [Kera's README file](https://github.com/kera-cudmore/readme-examples/edit/main/README.md)

 ### Content